 Usability and speed

-Ideate, plan, code, test, deploy, operate and monitor – this is the software development lifecycle, where developers are spending most of their time.
-All-day long, they're moving up and down the SDLC and going deep and wide on it.
-And because of this, slow tools turn unusable.
+Ideate, plan, code, test, deploy, operate, and monitor–this is the software development lifecycle, where developers spend most of their time.
+They're moving up and down the SDLC all day long and going deep and wide on it.
+Because of this, slow tools become unusable.

 Looking at our stats for the last 90 days, we counted 48 million API calls (from developer workstations or in CI pipelines) and saw the following:

-- Average running time of a scan is 238ms
+- The average running time of a scan is 238ms

 - 25th percentile sits at 85ms